Adamou Ndam Njoya: Government service

 Ndam Njoya was briefly Secretary to the Minister of Foreign Affairs from 1969 to 1970.
 He joined the law faculty at the University of Yaoundé in 1970.
 Ndam Njoya then worked for the Carnegie Endowment for International Peace in Cameroon as director of the diplomatic training program from 1970 to 1972, and he helped to create the International Relations Institute of Cameroon (IRIC); he was the IRIC's first director from 1972 to 1975.
 He became a member of the Economic and Social Council of Cameroon in 1974, and he was then appointed as Deputy Minister of Foreign Affairs in the government named on 30 June 1975.

 In December 1977, Ndam Njoya was appointed as Minister of National Education.
 His attempts to introduce stringency and morality into the educational system met with resistance, especially from the wealthy Francophone families who were used to financial incentives determining the success of their children at primary and post-primary institutions.
 In July 1980, under such pressure, President Ahmadou Ahidjo removed him as Minister of National Education and instead appointed him as Minister Delegate at the Presidency for General Inspection of State and Administrative Reforms, a relatively powerless post.
 In January 1982, Ahidjo dismissed him from the government.

-Writer
+Literary career

 From 1982 to 1990 Ndam Njoya focused on his writing and teaching as well as donating his time to philanthropic endeavours.
 He has written in the fields of law, political science, history, international relations and political ideas, as well as theatrical pieces, poems, and fiction.
-He also served as a member of the Executive Bureau of UNESCO from 1985 to 1989, and was the President of the Jury of the Grand Prix of Literary Associations 2014.
+He also served as a member of the Executive Bureau of UNESCO from 1985 to 1989, and was the president of the jury of the Grand Prix of Literary Associations 2014.